amitaymolko/react-native-rsa-native/README.md

 using a tag which the app can use to access it.
 Methods then take this tag instead of the private key.

+#### generateKeys
+`static generateKeys(keySize : number, keyTag : string) : Promise<PublicKey>`

+Generate a public/private key pair of the given key size, and store the private key in the operating system keychain.

+#### generate
+`static generate(keyTag : string) : Promise<KeyPair>`

+Equivalent to `generateKeys(2048, keyTag)`

+#### encrypt
+`static encrypt(message : string, keyTag : string) : Promise<string>`

+Retrieve the public key associated with the key tag, and encrypt a given message with that key, so it is decryptable with the matching private key.

+#### decrypt
+`static decrypt(encodedMessage : string, keyTag : string) : Promise<string>`

+Decrypt a given encrypted message using the private key associated with the given key tag.

+#### sign
+`static sign(message: string, keyTag : string) : Promise<string>`

+Sign a given message with the private key associated with the given key tag, so that any user with the message, the returned signature, and the matching public key can verify it was signed under this key.

+#### verify
+`static verify(signature : string, message : string, keyTag : string) : Promise<boolean>`

+Verify whether or not a provided signature was produced by signing the given message with private key associated with the given key tag.

+#### deletePrivateKey
+`static deletePrivateKey(keyTag : string) : Promise<boolean>`

+Delete the private key from the operating system's keychain.
+Returns true if the key was removed successfully.

 ### KeyPair Type

 Note: The `KeyPair` type does not strictly exist.